bgopikrishna/content/blog/getting-started-with-webpack.md

 * `title` - Name of the template
 * `template` - path to the template

-Now rerun npm run build.
+Now rerun the npm run build.
 If you observe inside the `build` directory, two files are created.

 ```sh
 build